-The essay section!
-For some reason, this tends to be the most dreaded section of the BMAT, but it’s perhaps the one that you have the most control over.
+Section 3 of the BMAT exam tends to be the most dreaded aspect for candidates, but it’s perhaps the one that you have the most control over.
 You don’t need to have a great flair for writing, all you need to be able to do is get your point across clearly and here’s how you can do that…

 The essay question tends to ask you to ‘argue to the contrary’ of the statement or ‘argue for the statement’.

 Whichever you’re asked to do, you need to make sure you still give the opposing point of view.
 This is one of the marking points of the essay and one of the simple things you need to make sure you do to secure yourself a minimum of a three.

 Make sure you give an equal number of points for each side of the argument to ensure you’ve kept it balanced.

 It’s very important that you avoid waffling in your essay.
 You should focus on making clear well-explained points.
 The PEE (Point Evidence Explain) method that’s taught in schools is a good format to follow.

 The BMAT requires you to write a scientific-style essay, so it’s not exactly the same thing as writing pieces that you would have previously done for English Language.
 Use simple sentences and try to pick the strongest arguments to write about.

 There are lots of BMAT past papers available and each of them have four essay questions so you have plenty that you can use for practise.